 Feeding kids is a tough gig.

-I know this not only because I’m a pediatric dietitian and nutritionist [internal link to your about page] but also because I’m a mom of three.
+I know this not only because I’m a paediatric dietitian and nutritionist but also because I’m a mom of three.

-One of the most common questions I’m asked by my friends, family and followers on instagram [external links to your instagram profile] is for a list of immune- boosting foods to give toddlers and kids to help keep them virus free.
+One of the most common questions I’m asked by my friends, family and followers on instagram is for a list of immune- boosting foods to give toddlers and kids to help keep them virus free.

-In short, and despite what the internet tells us, there are no specific immune- boosting foods or vitamins for toddlers and kids [insert internal links to your vitamins for toddlers and kids post].
+In short, and despite what the internet tells us, there are no specific immune- boosting foods or vitamins for toddlers and kids.

 As a parent you might be wondering what you can do to keep your kids healthy.
 In this post I share 5 specific eating strategies to focus on instead: